huggingface/aokit/README.md

-# aotk
+# aokit

-Lightweight utilities around PyTorch AOTI stuff.
-Used heavily for developing demos with ZeroGPU on HF Spaces.
+Lightweight ahead-of-time compilation toolkit for PyTorch.
+Used heavily in demos with ZeroGPU on HF Spaces.